covid update (as of august 2020)

-All summer camps at Clapping Hands Farm have been canceled for 2020 due to COVID-19.
-Click here to find out more about our exciting array of online summer programs!
-The following information pertains to in-person visits to camp, whenever we feel that this is safe to resume!
+We are not currently running In-Person camps at Clapping Hands Farm due to COVID-19.
+Click here to find out more about our engaging interactive online workshops!
+We are developing plans and protocols for In-Person workshops with the hope of rolling them out sometime in 2021.
+The following information pertains to in-person visits to camp, when ever we are ready for that to resume!

 choosing a camp

 Each of our summer camps are UNIQUE and different from one another.
 ALL of our camps are AWESOME!
 But they each serve a slightly different age group and each camp has a very specific theme.
 These are not “one size fits all” camp experiences.
 Someone who wants to run around all day is going to be really happy at Toys and Games Camp—- and possibly really unhappy at Ukulele Camp.

 It is WORKS BEST to choose your camp by reading the camp descriptions carefully, noting the age group for that camp, thinking about what your specific child would love, and including your camper in the discussion.
 It generally does not work as well to choose camps only on the basis of the calendar and when you need child care.
 Please contact director Louise Omoto Kessel if you want more guidance in choosing the best camp/s for your young person.

 ATTIRE: please wear clothes that you don’t mind getting wrecked!
 We get seriously “down in the dirt!” with our play and projects here at Clapping Hands Farm!